yaybu/callsign/README.rst

 Note that minidns drops privileges once ports are bound, it does not continue to run as root.

+The user that minidns runs as (by default, 'minidns') must already exist on the system.
+If not installed by the package manager, run something like:

+    sudo useradd -r -s /bin/false minidns

 The standard configuration for the libc resolver is in /etc/resolv.conf.
 This file will need to have only a single nameserver, 127.0.0.1, configured for MiniDNS to work.
 MiniDNS provides options to overwrite the configuration in